brainets/frites/README.rst

 Description
 -----------

-Framework of Information Theory for Electrophysiological data and Statistics
+Framework for Information Theoretical analysis of Electrophysiological data and Statistics

 Installation